-Andy Taylor, Chief Administrative Officer, thanked Mayor and Councillors for their input for the revised BMFT Strategic Plan.
+Andy Taylor, Chief Administrative Officer, thanked Mayor and Councillors for their input and to the revised BMFT Strategic Plan.
 Cajaanan Jeyanathan, Coordinator, Strategy and Executive Operations, outlined the summary of results for the 2024 Citizen Satisfaction Survey.

-- Requested that the three columns in the report be presented to show how accomplishments relate to the key actions - Suggested that for the 2025 update report, the accomplishments should be clearly tied to key actions to help identify gaps, areas that are still in progress, and those that have not yet been addressed.
-Recommended using colour coding to differentiate between items that are completed and those still in progress. - Noted that the percentage of people living within 500 metres of transit has decreased, despite expectations that the figure would remain stable or increase due to the influx of new residents and the ongoing growth in intensification areas located near public transit.
-Staff confirmed that this data was provided by the World Council on City Data (WCCD).
+- Requested that the three columns in the report be presented to show how the accomplishments relate to the key actions. - Suggested that for the 2025 update report, the accomplishments should be clearly tied to key actions to help identify gaps, areas that are still in progress, and those that have not yet been addressed. - Recommended using colour coding to differentiate between items that are completed and those still in progress. - Noted that the percentage of people living within 500 meters of transit has decreased, despite expectations that the figure would remain stable or increase due to the influx of new residents and the ongoing growth in intensification areas located near public transit.
+Staff confirmed that this data was provided by the World Council on City Data (WCCD) and will follow-up with a clarification on the results of that finding.